 Google Calendar is one default app that many people already use, and it’s not without reason.
 This app is readily available to anyone with a Gmail account.
 You can set appointments with specific times -managed reminders, as well as share the calendar with anyone.
 The best part about Google Calendar is that it syncs with many other programs including other apps, software programs, and organizational tools.
 Many people use it as their go-to mobile calendar because of its ease of use and familiarity with other tools.

 Qeepsake is a unique app designed just for busy parents in mind.
 Qeepsake’s designers wanted to make an app that made it easy for parents to store the little moments that we often forget about in the hustle and bustle of our every day life.
 With this in mind, they created a program that allows parents to journal their child’s lives on the go.

 This app takes the thinking out of it – each week you will get questions texted to your phone to answer about each child, and Qeepsake adds it to their “journal”.
 You can even add pictures and your own memories if you upgrade your plan.
 You can order a hardcopy book of your child’s journal!
 The downfall?
 There is a waiting list to join, and it can take a few months for you to be able to start journaling with them.

 Cost: Pricing varies from free to $7.99/month.
 Click here to find out more.

 As parents, it seems as though more and more is constantly being added to our plate.
 Between shuffling kids from school to extracurricular activities, to work schedules and home life, it’s hard to keep everything organized.
 Luckily for us there are thousands of tools out there to help keep us sane using something that virtually never leaves our side: our phones.
-With the apps mentioned above, you can help turn your chaos into organized chaos.
+With the phone apps for new moms mentioned above, you can help turn your chaos into organized chaos.